Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Theoretical Justification

 \end{remark}

-\begin{remark}(Second Term Analysis) In Theorem~\ref{theo1}, the second term measures the error introduced by the noisy gradient and the finite data during the optimization.
+\begin{remark}(Second Term Analysis) In Theorem~\ref{theo1}, the second term measures the error from the noisy gradient and the finite data in optimization.
 Since $\sigma^2$ is relatively small and $N$ is usually large in our DNNs training, the second term is negligible or much smaller compared to the first term when $T$ is assumed to be finite. \end{remark}

 From the above analysis, we can compare the bounds of AGENT and SVRG and find that in the case of sparse training, an appropriate choice of $c_t$ can make the bound for our AGENT tighter than the bound for SVRG by well-corrected gradients.